 (3) Includes self-supporting debt.
-See "Table 5 - Computation of Self-Supporting Debt".
 If revenues or other available funds of the City are not sufficient to pay the self-supporting debt, the City will be obligated to assess an ad valorem tax to pay the differences.
+There is no self-supporting debt for 2020.